Archive for May, 2009

 Twitter Weekly Updates for 2009-05-17

-• As I read the news today: “I have come to the conclusion that politics are too serious a matter to be left to the .” – De Gaulle #
+• As I read the news today: “I have come to the conclusion that politics are too serious a matter to be left to the politicians.” – De Gaulle #

 • AAU tournament in Bloomington IN.
 A lot of talented basketball players! #